The Numbers Band: Career

 By 1972, Gerald Casale, future co-founder of Devo (bass), and David Robinson were added to the lineup.
 Casale was thrown out after wearing a monkey mask onstage.
 Due to interior pressures, Kidney terminated the project by year's end and joined his brother Jack's band, King of Hearts.
 However, King of Hearts reformed as a new Numbers Band a few weeks later with a retooled lineup that consisted of the Kidney brothers, Hynde, Drake Gleason (bass) and Jay Brown (drums).
 After two years of playing gigs, Brown left the band and Robinson came back.
-Michael Stacey (guitar), was added prior to the cutting of their 1976 live album Jimmy Bell's Still in Town.
-The following year, Gleason was replaced by Bart Johnson (bass).
+Michael Stacey (guitar), was added before the cutting of their 1976 live album Jimmy Bell's Still in Town.
+By 1977, bassist Gleason had been replaced by Chris Butler, later of Tin Huey and The Waitresses.
+Butler would later be replaced by bassist Bart Johnson.
 The Numbers Band, like most of the other Ohioans, never became renowned nationally and were not signed by the major labels.

-The second album, the band's first studio recording, 15 60 75 The Numbers Band 2, was not released until 1982.
+In 1982, the band released its second album, 15 60 75 The Numbers Band 2, which was its first studio recording.
 The next year, its single, "Here in the Life", was released through Pere Ubu's David Thomas' label, Hearpen.
-Subsequently, Fred Tribuzzo took over the bass playing from Johnson.
+Fred Tribuzzo later took over the bass playing from Johnson.

 The Golden Palominos did their own rendition of the Kidney composition "The Animal Speaks" from Jimmy Bell in 1985.
 Robert Kidney toured with the Palominos the following year.

 The third Numbers Band album, Among The Wandering, was released in 1987.
-Despite some local success and radio airplay of the single "High Heels Are Dangerous", they remained only locally-known.
-Stacey departed in February 1989, but he was not replaced.
+Despite some local success and radio airplay of the single "High Heels Are Dangerous", they remained only locally known.
+Stacey left in February 1989 and was not replaced.
 In 1990, Robert Kidney received a kidney transplant, necessitated by a birth defect and complicated by years of hard living.
 Blues by the Numbers, their second live album, showed up the following year, as did the retrospective, 15 60 75 Twenty.
-A new studio effort, Hotwire, emerged in 1992, but nothing else was forthcoming for the rest of the decade.
+A new studio effort, Hotwire, was released in 1992.

-Robert and Jack Kidney performed with David Thomas and his "Mirror Man" stage production at the South Bank Center, London in 1998.
-The brothers also toured with the troupe in the Netherlands and Canada, and again in Los Angeles in 2003.
-The entire Numbers Band performed at the South Bank Center in 2000.
+In 1998, Robert and Jack Kidney performed with David Thomas and his "Mirror Man" stage production at the Southbank Center in London.
+In 2000, the entire Numbers Band performed there.
+The brothers toured with the troupe in the Netherlands and Canada, and again in Los Angeles in 2003.